-Planned Mitigation Timescales Current Action Status the Social Services A undertaken on a Gwe Wellbeing Assessme ssessment required for ct.
+Planned Mitigat Planned Mitigation Current Action Status the Social Services A undertaken on a Gwe Wellbeing Assessme assessment required for act.
 Work being ent basis to inform the April 2018 Public Services Board has published its Well-being Assessment for Newport (Community Well-being Profile) and is progressing development of the Local Well-being Plan for Newport for publication April 2018.
 Work being undertaken on a Gwent-wide basis to identify possible Gwent priorities.
-Gwent funding is being utilised on: piloting a well-being measurement tool (Happy Communities); a future scenarios analysis to enhance understanding of likely future trends; Development of wellbeing objectives finalised, pending the redevelopment of the Corporate Plan in 2017.
-October 2018 The Council published its Well-being objectives and Well-being Statement in March 2017.
+Gwent funding is being utilised on: • piloting a well-being measurement tool (Happy Communities); • a future scenarios analysis to enhance understanding of likely future trends; Development of wellth finalised, pending the Corporate Plan in 20 redevelopment of the October 2018 The Council published its Well-being objectives and Well-being Statement in March 2017.
 These are being incorporated into the Corporate Plan 2017-2022.
-Waste Management Legislation/ targets We commenced new contract last week with trade waste diverted for sorting to GD Environmental Services.
-Dates this financial year run from August 9 th 2017 through to March 31 st 2018 to divert approx. 2500 tonnes this year.
-March 31 st 2018 The contract is in place and running.
+Waste Management Legislation/ targets trade waste diverted es.
+Dates this financial 9 th 2017 through to March 31 st 2018 The contract is in place and running.
 We will monitor monthly to ensure the target is reached.
-Responsible Officer: Chief Executive 1 Responsible Cab inet Member(s): Leader of the Council, D Peputy Leader ar nd Cabinet Member for Assets and Member Development
+Responsible Of Chief Executive Responsible Ca binet Member(s): Leader of the Council, D eputy Leader ar nd Cabinet Member for Assets and Member Development

-Risk name Capacity and d capability to meet the cou uncils objective es Description/Rationale That there are not skills and or capacity within the workforce to deliver both op needed to modernise services and balance the budget.
-There are continued capacity and capability gaps across the council; these are Although there are a number of actions (see below) that are being undertaken going forward which will potentially exacerbate this current situation; these inclusion with recruiting to key positions. t in some areas than others. is situation, there are still risks Risk rating prior to mitigat tion August 2015 August 2015 - Medium (12) Links to Corporate Pla Corporate Plan, People and Business Change Service Plan Present Matrix Assessment Present Present Scor e Breakdown Direction of Risk Review Date Date Risk Score Probability Impact olity August 2017 12 4 3 Unchanged December 2017 And March 2017 12 High probability Medium Governance impact
+Risk name Capacity and Capacity and capability to meet the councils objectives That there are not skills and or capacity within the workforce to deliver both operational services and also the pace needed to modernise services and balance the budget.
+There are continued capacity and capability gaps across the council; these are more prevalent in some areas the Although there are a number of actions (see below) that are being undertaken to remediate this situation, there a going forward which will potentially exacerbate this current situation; these include further required financial saving with recruiting to key positions. t in some areas than others. is situation, there are still risks Risk rating prior to mitigation August 2015 - Medium (12) Links to Corporate Plan, People and Business Change Service Plan Present Matrix Assessment Present ent Present Score Breakdown Direction of Risk Review Date Date Risk Score Probability Impact Atilio August 2017 12 4 3 Unchanged December 2017 Impact March 2017 12 High probability Medium Governance impact